Dererk Pardon: Professional career

 Pardon played for the Orlando Magic at 2019 NBA Summer League.
 On July 17, 2019, he signed with Grissin Bon Reggio Emilia of the Lega Basket Serie A (LBA).
 On December 29, Pardon recorded a season-high 16 points, shooting 6-of-6 from the field, and five rebounds in a 96–88 win over Virtus Roma.
 On March 1, 2020, it was announced that he would miss about two months of action with a left hand injury suffered in practice.
 Pardon parted ways with Reggio Emilia two days later to undergo hand surgery in the United States.
 He finished the season averaging 6.1 points and 5.2 rebounds per game.

 On June 30, 2020, Pardon signed with Medi Bayreuth of the Basketball Bundesliga.

 On July 4, 2021, Pardon signed with Hapoel Be'er Sheva of the Israeli Premier League.

 On June 15, 2022, Pardon signed with the New Zealand Breakers for the 2022–23 NBL season.

+On March 21, 2023, he signed with Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).

+On June 28, 2023, Pardon signed with Altiri Chiba of the Japanese B.League.